RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="OTAA Configuration"
 />

-The last step in the registration of a new OTAA end device is the configuration of the **AppKey**.
+6. The last step in the registration of a new OTAA end device is the configuration of the **AppKey**.
 To get the AppKey, you must click the **generate button**.
-Then you need to click **Add end device** to finish your new device registration.
+Then click **Add end device** to finish your new device registration.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/t_image_13.png"